codemirror/buildhelper/README.md

-Helper scripts to build CodeMirror packages.
+Helper scripts to build and test CodeMirror packages.

 The exports (`build` and `watch`) from this package build packages that conform to the conventions of the various `@codemirror` packages.